OpenSourceEconomics/epp_topics/src/epp_topics/software_engineering/defining_containers/screencast/slides.md

 </div>
 </div>

 ---

 # Reminder

-- Dicts are awesome!
-- One of the most optimized data structures you can imagine
+- Dictionaries are awesome!
+One of the most optimized data structures you can imagine.

-- You need to learn when to use which!
+- You'll need to learn when to use

+  - dicts

+  - NamedTuples

+  - dataclasses